Let's Encrypt: Free HTTPS Wildcard Certificates Are Now Available

 As we can see from here that the Wildcard Certificates feature is already enabled on March 13, 2018, it is very nice that now for everyone out there who needs wildcard certificates on domain names as Let’s Encrypt is free :)

 I checked on with some posts and found it that “To get such certificates through Let’s Encrypt users will need to use an updated ACME client that supports version 2 of the protocol.
-Obtaining a wildcard certificate also will require DNS-based domain ownership validation, where a verification token issued by Let’s Encrypt will have to be added in a DNS TXT record for the domain.
+Obtaining a wildcard certificate also will require DNS-based domain ownership validation, where a verification token issued by Let’s Encrypt will have to be added in a DNS TXT record for the domain.”

 I have a small dummy server with a domain name pointed at, though I don’t really need to use this wildcard feature yet, but nevertheless it would be fun just to try out the DNS-based domain ownership validation anyway.

-Also it seems with the tool certbot, one could use some DNS plugins to even make automatic certificate generation an easy job.
+automatic certificate generation an easy job.
 Like what this post is doing.

 As my domain name is provided via freenom, it seems there is no available plugins there?
 So I am going to use a manual way to get certificates.
 You could also probably get a general idea of how this DNS-based domain ownership works.

-How to use certbot to get wildcard certificates - manually
+to get wildcard certificates - manually

-So firstly, simply use docker to run certbot command on your server (or probably can be done anywhere?) like this:
+command on your server (or probably can be done anywhere?)

 $ sudo docker run -it --rm --name certbot \